SchildCode/FluidProps/README.md

 - Refrigerants
 - Flow friction in pipes/ducts

 Conventional fluid property software solve [equation-of-state (EOS)](https://en.wikipedia.org/wiki/Equation_of_state) equations for each constitulent molecule in the fluid mixture.
-This approach is very flexible, but has two drawbacks: (i) It is slow (Some properties such as enthalpy need to be calculated by a combination of iteration and numerical integration), and (ii) The most popular forms ([Cubic EOS](https://en.wikipedia.org/wiki/Equation_of_state#Cubic_equations_of_state)) deviate significantly from true thermophysical properties.
+This approach is very flexible, but has two drawbacks:
+ (i) It is slow because some properties, such as enthalpy, are calculated by a combination of iteration and numerical integration, and
+ (ii) The most popular forms ([Cubic EOS](https://en.wikipedia.org/wiki/Equation_of_state#Cubic_equations_of_state)) deviate significantly from true thermophysical properties.
  FluidProps instead applies regressions that can be both faster and more accurate than EOS-based software.

-### Detailed list of functions
+### Detailed list, of functions
 - **Water_Dens(Tw_K)**<br/>[kg/m³] Density of fluid water at 101325 Pa
 - **Water_Cp(Tw_K)**<br/>[J/(kg·K)] Heat capacity of fluid water at 101325 Pa
 - **Water_Conduct(Tw_K)**<br/>[W/(m·K)] Thermal conductivity of fluid water and solid ice at 101325 Pa